- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 - Financial Bias: Revlon, based on financially biased information and perhaps financial bias within IT, implemented an ERP system with the highest level of risk associated with any ERP system that we track.

 - Financial Bias of IT and Consulting Firms: The financial bias of SAP consulting companies is indisputable, but IT departments can appear to act as agents of vendors than of the company’s they “work for.”
-This can be due to the revolving door of senior decision-makers between implementing companies and consulting firms, and the idea that implementing or overseeing the implementation of the most recent SAP applications is right for their career.
+This can be due to senior decision-makers’ revolving door between implementing companies and consulting firms and the idea that implementing or overseeing the implementation of the most recent SAP applications is right for their career.

 - The Established Pattern with S/4HANA Implementations: The Revlon failure fits into a long term pattern of S/4HANA project failures being suppressed.
 This is covered in the article How S/4HANA Cost Overruns and Failures are Suppressed?